Doors Don't Route: Cloud-Hosting UniFi Access with VXLAN-over-IPSec

 external: true

-This deploys.
-The container starts, gets both NICs, listens on the right ports inside the container.
-From docker ps:
+This deployed.
+The container started, got both NICs, and listened on the right ports inside the container.
+But from docker ps:

 NAMES PORTS